 The total number of reported GBV cases in the Region in 2022 is 469,947 (informed by data from only 13 Member States) as presented in Table 5.
-The Member States that submitted data are Angola, Botswana, DRC, Eswatini, Lesotho, Malawi, Mauritius, Mozambique, Namibia, South Africa, Tanzania, Zambia, and Zimbabwe.
+The Member States that submitted data are Angola, Botswana, DRC, Eswatini, Lesotho, Malawi, Mauritius, Mozambique, Namibia, South Africa, United Republic of Tanzania, Zambia, and Zimbabwe.